Remuneration

 The Board of Directors determines the terms of the Group’s performance-related bonus each year.
 These short-term performance bonuses are typically paid quarterly and/or once a year.
 The bonuses are paid in cash or as additional pension contributions based on the achievement of the company’s profitability targets and other financial targets for the financial year, thereby supporting the achievement of strategic goals.
 Criteria can also be non-economic or qualitative, such as sustainability criteria.
 As the recommended indicators are measurable, the Board will be able to assess objectively the results at the end of the performance period.

-The target levels for the 2024 quarterly short-term bonus were determined on a quarterly basis.
+The target levels for the 2025 quarterly short-term bonus were determined on a quarterly basis.
 The bonus was based on comparable sales performance depending on the person’s role (store or region-specific).
-The payment of the bonus was conditional on the cash margin not falling in the unit under review.
+The payment of the bonus was conditional on the margin not falling in the unit under review.
 The bonus was calculated using the percentage of the person’s gross salary for the relevant earning period as shown in a specified table.
 The bonus scheme covered Tokmanni Oy’s store personnel.
 Tokmanni Oy’s logistics employees were paid a personal productivity bonus based on their monthly performance, on top of their monthly basic salary.
-In 2024, the employees of the Dollarstore segment and of Shoe House Oy were not covered by this bonus scheme.

 Annual cash-based short-term performance bonus

-The bonus paid under the 2024 annual short-term performance-based bonus scheme was based on revenue and performance targets.
+The bonus paid under the 2025 annual short-term performance-based bonus scheme was based on revenue and performance targets as well as targets related to inventory.
 In addition, the synergies between Tokmanni and Dollarstore measured in euros were used as an indicator.
-The bonus was paid after the financial statements for the year in question were finalised.
+The bonus will be paid after the financial statements for the year in question were finalised.
 The short-term cash-based performance bonus included all of the Tokmanni Group’s key employees.
-In addition, Tokmanni Oy’s experts have their own remuneration scheme, which is based on unit-specific targets.
-The targets were met, so the bonus was paid after the financial statements for the year in question had been finalised.
+In addition, Tokmanni Oy’s experts had their own remuneration scheme, which is based on unit-specific targets.
+When the targets are met, so the bonus will be paid after the financial statements for the year in question had been finalised.

 Individual short-term bonuses

-Tokmanni Group Corporation has a complementary share-based retention scheme, which is based on personal performance and the achievement of set targets.
-In 2023, an individual bonus was paid to the Group CEO, the Deputy CEO and the members of the Executive Team.
-In 2024, no additional individual bonuses were paid.
+Tokmanni Group Corporation has a retention scheme, which is based on personal performance and the achievement of set targets.
+In 2024 and 2025, no additional individual bonuses were paid.

 Long-term remuneration